OudyWorks/graphql/README.md

 //     }
 // })
 ```

+## getErrorType(Type)
+get a type with the same fields of Type for Errors

 ## Scalar
 Scalar is a scalar type for grahql, it can be a String, Boolean, Integer, Float, Object or Array